xuy50/ecgr5106-hw1/README.md

 **Observations:**
 - Increasing depth slightly improves early training performance but leads to noticeable overfitting after 20 epochs.
-- The 5-layer model performs well on training data but generalizes poorly, with a significant increase in test loss.
+- The 4-layer & 5-layer model performs well on training data but generalizes poorly, with a significant increase in test loss.
-- Overfitting starts appearing in all models after approximately 20 epochs.
+- Overfitting starts appearing in all models after approximately 20 epochs, indicating that the network has already reached full training by this point.

 #### Conclusion
 - A 3-layer MLP provides a good balance between accuracy and generalization.
 - Increasing depth beyond 3 layers leads to diminishing returns and more overfitting.
-- Overfitting becomes noticeable after 20 epochs in all cases, suggesting that early stopping may be beneficial.
+- Overfitting becomes noticeable after 20 epochs in all cases, confirming that the network has already achieved full training and further training does not provide significant benefits.

 ---